- The reality of the SAP Partnership Program is far different than what is usually presented.

 How the SAP Consulting Model Works

 SAP has a unique business model.
-Since the beginnings of enterprise software, most software vendors implemented their software with their own consulting.
+Since the beginnings of enterprise software, most software vendors have implemented their software with their own consulting.
 SAP does it the opposite.
-Since they began to become a popular software vendor in the 1980s, SAP outsourced its consulting to other consulting firms.
+Since they began to become a popular software vendor in the 1980s, SAP outsourced consulting to other consulting firms.

-SAP did not do this (which is giving away revenue) because they thought that these consulting companies could do a better job in implementation.
+SAP did not do this (which is giving away revenue) because they thought these consulting companies could do a better job implementation.
 Or because they believed that the consulting companies could implement faster (they can’t) or because they thought it was better for their customers (it isn’t).
 It is because SAP knew that if they gave consulting companies their consulting revenue and “socked it to their pockets,” then SAP would recommend their software.
 It is because SAP knew that if they gave consulting companies their consulting revenue and “socked it to their pockets,” then SAP would recommend their software...as often as humanly possible.
 Some features of this relationship are the following:

 - Profit Based Recommendations

 - Excusing Overspending and SAP Implementation Failures

 SAP’s consulting partners recommend SAP regardless of the fit between the SAP application is evaluated and the capabilities of the competitive applications.
 Consulting companies never point out that their recommendation of SAP applications is entirely based on their quotas.
 Consulting companies can only meet their quotas by recommending SAP (as they have an SAP practice) or Oracle (as they have an Oracle practice).
 As soon as they recommend some other software, they would not be able to staff the project.